Saddle Fitting Guide for English Style Saddles

 The saddle skirt size will depend on rider thigh length.The top of the riding boot should sit at least 5cm above the saddle skirt, to prevent the top of the boot becoming trapped by the bottom of the skirt leather.
 The skirt must also not be so long as to interfere with the rider's subtle leg aids.

 The centre of the saddle (seat area where your seat bones sit) should be parallel to the ground while on the horse's back.
 See photo 7.
 If the saddle is higher at the front than the back, then you will feel unstable and tipped backwards.
 If it is higher at the back, then you are tipped forwards and can never achieve balance.

-To test this, take a piece of chalk, hold it at the front of the saddle seat and let it go.
+To test this, take a piece of chalk or a short pencil, hold it at the front of the saddle seat and let it go.
 It will roll to the lowest part of the saddle and this must be in the CENTRE of the seat.

-This saddle is totally wrong for the rider.
-The Balance is tipped to the front, which makes the rider sit to the back of the saddle, with an arched back.
+This saddle below is totally wrong for the rider.
+The Balance is tipped to the front, which forces the rider sit to the back of the saddle, with an arched back.
 Her back will ache in a very short time riding.

 Seat 'Twist' and Seat Width